winderai/bacalhau-landscape-analysis-benchmarks/installation/AWS.md

     --tag-specifications "ResourceType=security-group,Tags=[{Key=project,Value=$PROJ_NAME},{Key=Name,Value=$PROJ_NAME}]"
 ```

-Create an ingress rule, for security reasons we restrict inbout traffic from a single IP address.
+Create an ad-hoc ingress rule, for security reasons we restrict inbout traffic from a single IP address.
-Please set `YOUR_IP_ADDRESS` accordingly.
+Please set `YOUR_IP_ADDRESS` accordingly; this is the IP of your workstation, try querying https://www.myip.com/ or contact your system admin to find the exact location.

 ```bash
 aws ec2 authorize-security-group-ingress \